USC-InfoLab/w4h-documentation/docs/getting-started/setting_up.md

 # Welcome to w4h setting up toturial!

 ## Prerequisites
-1. In order to install W4H in your server, you need to have docker runing in your server.
-Then run the following command in terminal:
+1. In order to install W4H on your server, it is highly recommended to use Docker.
+This approach helps avoid potential issues related to software version mismatches and environment configurations.
+Ensure that Docker is running on your server, then execute the following command in your terminal:
 > wget https://raw.githubusercontent.com/USC-InfoLab/w4h-integrated-toolkit/jize/docker-compose.yml && docker-compose up --build

 2. To set your own database, ensure you have your database service in somewhere, and you know the